bodom0015/ndslabs-clowder/dockerfiles/README.md

 You should then see the necessary images being built for you!

 NOTE: plantcv can take upwards of ~25 minutes to fully build.
-Plan accodingly.
+Plan accordingly.